 Eligibility and Award Terms

-Eligible individuals will have completed their doctorate within the past five years.
+The Conservancy expects fellow appointments to start between May and September.
+Eligible individuals will have completed their doctorate within five years before the application close date in November.
 Applicants who have not yet completed their doctorate must clearly indicate on the application the date the degree is expected.

-Each fellow will receive an annual salary of $50,000 plus benefits, with the postdoctoral position expected to run for two consecutive years.
-In addition to the stipend, each fellow receives an annual travel budget of approximately $10,000 and an annual research fund of approximately $20,000.
+Each fellow will receive a non-negotiable annual salary of $50,000 plus benefits, with the postdoctoral position expected to run for two consecutive years.
+In addition to the stipend, each fellow receives an annual travel budget of approximately $5,000 and an annual research fund of approximately $20,000.

 Second-year renewal of the fellowship is contingent upon satisfactory progress and contribution to the collective program.

-Accepted candidates will be notified by January 15, 2014.
-Funds are available for fellows to start on approximately July 1, 2014.
+Accepted candidates for the 2017 cohort will be notified by February 28, 2017.
+Funds are available for fellows to start on approximately May 1, 2017.